Optimizing messages and campaigns is a crucial activity for any app marketer.

-You can try different copy, creatives, calls to action, or any combination of these to make sure you’ve designed the best message for each campaign.
+You can try different copy, creatives calls to action, or any combination of these to make sure you have designed the best message for each campaign.

-You pick the size of the test audience to run and we’ll do the rest.
-We’ll determine the winner based on the number of click-throughs, and then deliver the winning message to the rest of your target audience.
+Pick the size of the test audience to run and we will do the rest.
+We will determine the winner based on the number of click-throughs, and then deliver the winning message to the rest of your target audience.

-After you’ve added the desired number of variants you’re ready to determine how big of a test to run.
+After you have added the desired number of variants you are ready to determine how big of a test to run.

-For campaigns sent to Past Behavior Segments (grouping of users based on what they have done in the past) you have two options: launch the A/B test to a percentage of your target audience or send out an absolute number of messages.
+For campaigns sent to Past Behavior Segments (grouping of users based on their actions in the past) you have two options: launch the A/B test to a percentage of your target audience or send out an absolute number of messages.
 In either case, we’ll deliver the variants equally to the test audience.

-- if you are testing three messages (Variant A, Variant B, Variant C)
+- You are testing three messages (Variant A, Variant B, Variant C)